 They say not to judge a book by its cover, but can we just deal with how beautiful the covers of this manga series is?!
 The cover designs were the initial reason why I picked up this manga, and I can't say that I was disappointed by its content.

-The art in this manga is wonderful.
-The fine outlines, swirl motif and almost "watercolour" style of the art goes so well with the story concept, and it really captures the Ayakashi fantasy vibe.
+The art in this manga is lovely.
+The fine outlines and swirl style of the art goes so well with the story concept, and it really captures the Ayakashi fantasy vibe.
 The character designs are equally great, from their hair to their clothes.
 I often found myself admiring the art, both on the covers and the inside pages (but mostly on the covers).

 All too often the main character of a romance manga is dull and uninteresting, or so needy and stupid that it spoils the entire manga.
 One of the reasons I continued with this series is because of Himari's bright, optimistic and kind personality.
 She is so cute and positive that I couldn't help but smile each time I read her! :3

 However, I wish the story payed more attention to the other characters.
 I feel like the male characters have so much potential, but they never get a fair chance to expand and become unique and interesting.
 Aoi, the main love interest, is gentle and mysterious.
 Ise is active and forthright.
 Yukari is thoughtful and reliable.
 But that's about as much as we get from them--at least at this current point in the series.
-We don't get much insight into their hopes and dreams, their desires and fears... but perhaps this will change.
-Perhaps I'm asking for too much.
+We don't get much insight into their hopes and fears... but perhaps this will change.

 When you add up all the aspects of this manga, it's pretty good.
 You certainly won't dislike it.
 I recommend this manga to anyone who appreciates that dreamy, casual vibe and beautiful art style.
 Not for someone who wants steamy romance and a fast-paced story.